Rust on iOS

 rust-ios-example/install.sh and just run the script after any updates to your rust code to compile and install it into your Xcode project.
 If you want to get fancy you can add this as a build step in Xcode so it is automatically run any time you build your Xcode project.

 While the code above works, it isn’t super easy to work with.
 In a larger project we want a way to encapsulate the ugly bits of interacting with rust from swift and vice versa.
-Take a look at some of the patterns we have adopted when building Shard.
-All the code is available on GitHub.
+In a later post I’ll cover the patterns we adopted when building Visly to simplify this.